pixelastic/norska/modules/docs/src/data.md

 You'll then be able to access the `meta.title` key in your layout; to add it at the top of the page for example.

+## Builtin data

+Norska also add the `url` data object to all pages.
+It contains the following
+keys:

+- `url.base` is the absolute URL to the website root
+- `url.here` is the relative path, from the website root, to the current page
+- `url.pathToRoot` is the relative path, from the current page, to the website root

+Those keys are mostly used internally to generate links, but you might need them as well.